mbuhot/ecto_job/README.md

 end
 ```

+### Compatibility

+`EctoJob` leverages specific PostgreSQL features, like notification mechanism
+when inserting a new job into a queue.

+However, a non-optimized version of `EctoJob` can be used on top of MySQL >=
+8.0.1.
+Prior version of MySQL is not supported because of the following feature:
+* `FOR UPDATE SKIP LOCKED`

 ### Upgrading to version 3.0

 To upgrade your project to 3.0 version of `ecto_job` you must add a migration to update the pre-existent job queue tables: